 Should I use one heart piece or two?

 A Smash Heart can be constructed either one of two ways: half-hollow, meaning there is only one molded chocolate piece inverted over its contents, or doubled to make a fully-contained chocolate box.

-It is much easier to create one semi-heart and fill than worrying about sealing the chocolate edges to a full contained heart, so we recommend starring with one (tips in the recipe box on how to achieve the candies “inside” a half heart.
+It is much easier to create one semi-heart and fill than worrying about sealing the chocolate edges to a fully contained heart, so we recommend starting with one (tips in the recipe box on how to achieve the candies “inside” a half heart.

 Put the smash heart inside a cake box and surround it with candy, chocolate-covered strawberries, confetti, even flowers!